 Full internal models:

-Template SR.26.08 has to be filled in for each ring-fenced fund (RFF), each matching adjustment portfolio (MAP) and for the remaining part for every undertaking under a full internal model.
-However, where an RFF/MAP includes a MAP/RFF embedded, the fund should be treated as different funds.
-This template should be reported for all sub-funds of a material RFF/MAP as identified in the second table of S.01.03.
+Template SR.26.08 has to be filled in for each ring-fenced fund (RFF) and for the remaining part for every undertaking under a full internal model.
+However, where a RFF includes a RFF embedded, the fund should be treated as different funds.
+This template should be reported for all sub-funds of a material RFF as identified in the second table of S.01.03.